Report Summary

 UTF-8

 Language claimed in HTML meta tag should match the language actually used on the web page.
 Otherwise Energy.gov can be misinterpreted by Google and other search engines.
-Our service has detected that English is used on the page, and neither this language nor any other was claimed in <html> or <meta> tags.
+Our service has detected that English is used on the page, and it matches the claimed language.
 Our system also found out that Energy.gov main page’s claimed encoding is utf-8.
 Use of this encoding format is the best practice as the main page visitors from all over the world won’t have any issues with symbol transcription.

 Social Sharing Optimization